7591yj/fpga-server/README.md

 > Please note that this server configuration was NOT designed to be a public web
 > service.
-> Users are expected to use VPN services - Tailwind in this case - to connect to
+> Users are expected to use VPN services - Tailscale in this case - to connect to
 > the server.
 > Risks that may follow by using this server public is not considered.

-The `fpga-server` is a mini server configuration designed to control FPGA boards via USB.
+`fpga-server` is a mini server configuration designed to control FPGA boards via USB.
 It provides a web interface and an API to manage FPGA programming, job queues, and user authentication.